 Hilton Honors American Express Aspire Card: This dynamic hotel credit card offers big rewards after you pay its $450 annual fee.
 Not only do you earn 150,000 Hilton Honors points after you spend $4,000 on your card within four months of account opening, but you get a free weekend night each year, automatic Hilton Diamond status, a $250 annual airline credit, a $250 Hilton resort credit, and a Priority Pass Select airport lounge membership.

-World of Hyatt Credit Card: This hotel credit card offers 40,000 points after you spend $3,000 on purchases within three months and another 20,000 points after you spend $6,000 on your card within six months of account opening.
-Pool your points with any World of Hyatt member for more free nights overall.
+World of Hyatt Credit Card: This hotel credit card offers up to 50,000 Bonus Points – 25,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening and an additional 25,000 Bonus Points after you spend a total of $6,000 on purchases within the first 6 months of account opening.
+Free nights start at 5,000 points, and you can pool your points with any World of Hyatt member for more free nights overall.